Hook Architecture — Exit Codes and Enforcement

 exit 0

-The graduated response is intentional: advisory at 5 gives Claude a chance to self-correct, blocking at 8 forces human intervention.
+The graduated response is intentional: the advisory at 5 gives Claude a chance to self-correct, blocking at 8 forces human intervention.

 Production Example: read-limit-guard.sh (PreToolUse)